-- On joining the Plan, you will be invested in the Flexible Income Strategy - A Lifestyle Strategy is an automated process that switches your investments into medium to low-risk funds as you move closer to the date you have indicated you want to take your savings. - The Lifestyle Strategies start off in the growth phase and end up in the protection phase. - You do not need to do anything in a Lifestyle Strategy as it is all managed for you. - It's important to ensure you regularly monitor your investments to ensure they are in line with your savings goals.
+- On joining the Plan, you will be invested in the Drawdown Lifestyle. - lifestyle strategy is an automated process that switches your investments into medium to low-risk funds as you move closer to the date you have indicated you want to take your savings. - The lifestyle strategies start off in the growth phase and end up in the protection phase. - You do not need to do anything in a lifestyle strategy as it is all managed for you. - It's important to ensure you regularly monitor your investments to ensure they are in line with your savings goals.